openapi-json-schema-tools/openapi-json-schema-generator/README.md

 #### Development in docker

-You can use `run-in-docker.sh` to do all development.
+You can use `bin/run-in-docker.sh` to do all development.
 This script maps your local repository to `/gen` in the docker container.
 It also maps `~/.m2/repository` to the appropriate container location.

 To execute `mvn package`: